 Workouts need to increase your endurance for IRONMAN without leaving you injured or needing to rest for several days afterwards.
 It's not what you do in one workout that counts, but what you do consistently weekly over a period of months.

 IRONMAN 140.6 is a unique challenge; it's the one race where you can't realistically cover the actual distances in training without needing to take serious recovery time.

 Workouts are created mindful of the fact that people have family/social responsibilities at weekends, so we prioritise efficient and effective training.
 There is no great benefit to spending the entire day riding slowly.

-The long rides in your IRONMAN training (which progress up to 5 hours long) will often include efforts at above race-pace and a run off the bike.
-If harder, you would not be fresh enough to train effectively for the remainder of your training that week, which includes a long run.
+The long rides in your IRONMAN training (which progress up to 5 hours long) will often include efforts at above race pace and a run off the bike.
+If harder, you will not be fresh enough to train effectively for the remainder of your training that week, which includes a long run.